Metron-Project/metron-project.github.io/blog/2026-07-01-june-update/index.md

 date: 2026-06-29
 ---

 June was a busy month for Metron.
-We shipped a major site UI refresh, a round of reading list improvements, several usability wins across issue and series pages, a new timeline page, account deletion support, and a handful of important bug fixes — plus some exciting news from third-party developers building on the Metron API.
+We shipped a major site UI refresh, a round of reading list improvements, several usability wins across issue and series pages, a new timeline page, account deletion support, and a handful of bug fixes — plus some news from third-party developers building on the Metron API.
 Here's a rundown of everything that landed.

 <!-- truncate -->